 Training sessions are provided for online requisitioning, and the use and administration of the procurement card to individuals and departments.
 Upon request, the Purchasing staff is willing to provide departmental training.
-The Purchasing Department also presents at the annual Finance and Administration training day held in August.
+The Purchasing Department also presents at the annual Finance and Administration training day held in August, which was cancelled this year due to the pandemic.
 Evaluation forms are utilized at these training sessions to assess the necessity and the presentation style, as well as to obtain suggestions for improvements and possible future topics.
 As a result of this feedback, the Purchasing Office can target areas needing more emphasis at future presentations.
 Evaluation forms are also used at procurement card training sessions.